Our research is editorially independent but we may earn a commission for purchases made through our links.

 A visit to Ireland not only means being surrounded by breathtaking scenery, but experiencing centuries-old castles that hold lots of fascinating, and spooky, secrets.
-If you dare, you can even spend the night in some of them, like Ross Castle in County Meath.
+If you dare, you can even spend the night in one of them, like Ross Castle in County Meath.
 Built in 1536, this stone tower-style structure is now run as a B&B. But don’t plan on doing much sleeping.
 Guests frequently wake up at night hearing voices and doors banging shut on their own.
 Some have even felt the presence of a spirit sitting at the edge of their bed.
 If an overnight stay is a bit much, consider a tour of Malahide Castle, reportedly home to at least five ghosts, including a 16th-century caretaker known as Puck.
 Leap Castle near the picturesque town of Birr, is considered one of the most haunted in all of Europe, once the scene of many dreadful deeds and now famous for its eerie apparitions.

 London must be one of the world’s most haunted cities, with practically an endless number of places where ghosts are known to roam.
 Take an after-dark ghost walk and visit graveyards and legendary murder sites, or embark on a horse-drawn carriage ride through Richmond Park for an hour-long special Halloween tour, where you’ll learn all about the ghosts that haunt its grounds.
 The Tower of London, once home to political prisoners who were tortured and subsequently executed, also offers rather fascinating tours in which you’ll hear all sorts of ghostly tales – the tower itself seems to emit an eerie feeling with its stark white appearance and winding stone corridors.

-Like Ireland, Scotland is filled with haunted castles and other haunted spots, like the Edinburgh Vaults, an abandoned series of labyrinthine chambers rotting away under South Bridge that have become a bizarre tourist attraction where some have reported glimpsing the evil ghost of a faceless man during the tour.
+Like Ireland, Scotland is filled with haunted castles and other haunted spots, like the Edinburgh Vaults, an abandoned series of labyrinthine chambers rotting away under South Bridge that has become a bizarre tourist attraction where some have reported glimpsing the evil ghost of a faceless man during the tour.
 Dark figures of lost souls lurk in the depths of Edinburgh Castle, including a phantom piper and a headless drummer.
 Spend the night at Dalhousie Castle, and you just might get a glimpse of the ghost of Lady Catherine, the most frequently reported specter at this 13th-century fortress turned hotel.

-Italy is gorgeous in the fall, and it also happens to be home to a number creepy catacombs.
+Italy is gorgeous in the fall, and it also happens to be home to a number of creepy catacombs.
 The Capuchin Catacombs is a burial crypt in Palermo, Sicily, and while it’s definitely fascinating, if you’re prone to nightmares, don’t even think about being trapped inside.
 In the 16th century, Capachuin monastery monks discovered that a body of one of their own which was put to rest in the catacombs had become naturally mummified.
 Ever since, it became the popular spot for dead bodies, who were dressed in their finest attire and placed in poses in the catacombs.
 Today, it holds some 8,000 very well-preserved mummies and is open to tourists – many have claimed to hear whistling, whispering, and some even returned to a room to find skeletons rearranged in different positions.

-Tombstone is a fun place for families to visit around Halloween, offering pumpkin carving and costume contests, ghost stories around the fire and lots of other activities.
+Tombstone, Arizona is a fun place for families to visit around Halloween, offering pumpkin carving and costume contests, ghost stories around the fire and lots of other activities.
 Adults who are looking for haunted thrills will find plenty, like the specters that have often been seen wandering the old wooden grave markers at Boothill Cemetery.